 Missing teeth can happen for a variety of reasons including injury, tooth decay, or gum disease.
 Regardless of how our patients came to lose their tooth or teeth, we take care to ensure that the tooth is replaced as soon as possible to maintain chewing function, retain facial shape and structure, and reduce the risk of more teeth falling out.
 There is also a likelihood of the missing teeth causing TMJ, which can lead to headaches and jaw pain.
-When our patients ask us about their options, generally we tend to suggest implants over dentures.
+When our patients ask us about their options, generally we tend to suggest dental implants in Citrus Heights over dentures.
 We have provided you with a few of those reasons below.

 For those that are good candidates for implants, there is no more need for gooey adhesives, clips, or brackets.
 You won’t have to find your teeth, soak them overnight, or worry about the adhesive losing its grip during a conversation.
 The titanium implant will be secured to the bone in your jaw with a very small surgery.
 The bone tissue then grows around the implant creating a solid anchor for your tooth.
 Usually the bone will deteriorate after the root has been removed, but using an implant, the bone stays intact because the implant acts as the root.